Are skinny jeans dangerous to your health?

 Skinny jeans have become a fashion staple for both women and men, but could the tight fitting jeans be dangerous to your health?

-A case study in the Journal of Neurology Neurosurgery & Psychiatry reported that a woman was rushed to the hospital after losing feeling in her feet from wearing the popular pants.
+A recent case study in the Journal of Neurology Neurosurgery & Psychiatry reported that a woman was rushed to the hospital after losing feeling in her feet from wearing the popular pants.

 The 35-year-old spent hours squatting while helping her relative move, and as the day progressed, the jeans started to feel increasingly tight and uncomfortable, according to media reports.
 Ignoring the tingling in her legs, she walked home, but found it difficult to step, which caused her to trip and fall.